 Retest-All: The major goal of this testing is to run through each test case again to ensure no issues are caused by changes to an application's source code.

-Though the process is robust and helps mitigate risks, it is complex.
+Though the regression testing process is robust and helps mitigate risks, it is complex.
 Let's evaluate the advantages and Regression Testing Challenges.

 Advantages of Regression Testing